drshahizan/HPDP/assignment/submission/ass1/HANY/case_study1a/readme.md

       <br>
       <br>

    25. For number of records, is the same as doing the scorecard chart for percentage value.
-A slight difference is the Number Format, put **"records"** instead of "%".
+A slight difference is the Number Format, put **"records"** instead of "%" as shown in **Figure 49**. **Figure 50** shows the result of combining two scorecard charts.
       <br>
    <div align="center">
       <img src="https://github.com/drshahizan/HPDP/assets/106257072/7d4d6cff-7d3a-430d-b903-b1a81ad20649" style="width: 300px; height: 450px;">